NicoJanE/NicoJanE/README.md

 # About

-Hi, I’m Nico Jan, a software developer based in the Netherlands.
-I’m passionate about general software development and enjoy working with languages and tools such as C/C++, Win32 API, C#, Python, JavaScript, TypeScript, and more.
-I'm always open to collaboration, especially on open-source projects.
+Hi, I’m Nico Jan, a software developer from the Netherlands.
+I love building software and enjoy working with a wide range of languages and tools, including C/C++, Win32 API, C#, Python, JavaScript, and TypeScript.
+I’m always open to collaborations, open-source projects, and new professional challenges.

-Ik sta open voor een nieuwe uitdagingen
+- Contact
 📧 `NicoJanE@ziggo.nl`
 <br><br>